-1 Children whose parent(s) have been committed members of The Parish Church of St Mary with St George, Hornsey, including St Mary's Tower or The Parish Church of Holy Innocents, Hornsey, for more than 18 months at the time of the closing date for applications, and who have attended a Sunday service at least twice a month during that period at any of the churches named.
+- 1 Children whose parent(s) have been committed members of The Parish Church of St Mary with St George, Hornsey, including St Mary's Tower or The Parish Church of Holy Innocents, Hornsey, for more than 18 months at the time of the closing date for applications, and who have attended a Sunday service at least twice a month during that period at any of the churches named. - 2 Children whose parent(s) worship at a member church of the Churches Together in England or Evangelical Alliance for more than 18 months at the time of the closing date for applications, and who have attended a Sunday service at least twice a month during that period at their Church.